-That’s where macro tracking apps step in- knowing that specific nutritional goals you should be achieving for your body will help you to set realistic goals, maintain your motivation, and to have a better understanding of what your body needs to be healthy.
+That’s where the best macro app will step in- knowing that specific nutritional goals you should be achieving for your body will help you to set realistic goals, maintain your motivation, and to have a better understanding of what your body needs to be healthy.

 What does it mean to track your macros?